skip to content

 This is where ESI protocols come into play.

-What is ESI Protocol?
+What is an ESI Protocol?

 An ESI protocol is a mutually agreed-upon set of guidelines that outline how electronic data should be preserved, collected, processed, reviewed, and produced during litigation.
 It serves as a roadmap for both parties, reducing ambiguity and minimizing the risk of disputes related to discovery issues, and can sometimes be entered into as a court order.